TaitoUnited/full-stack-template/README.md

 ### Environments

-> NOTE: You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.
+> You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

-> NOTE: All operations on production and staging environments require admin rights.
+> All operations on production and staging environments require admin rights.
 Please contact devops personnel.

 Run `taito env apply:ENV` to create an environment (`feature`, `dev`, `test`, `staging` or `prod`).